 In calculating taxable income per service contract, the same principles as discussed under 4.5, 4.5.1 and 4.5.2, which are used in calculating taxable income for purposes of determining the section 6quat(1B)(a) limitation, are relevant.
-For example, determining whether an expense relates, in this case, to the South African-sourced service income and whether a general expense should be apportioned to the South African-sourced service income.
+For example, determining whether an expense relates, in this case, to the South African-source service income and whether a general expense should be apportioned to the South African-source service income.

-Normal tax is the South African tax calculated on total taxable income before the deduction of any rebates contemplated in sections 6, 6A, 6quat(1) and 6quin.
+Normal tax is the South African tax calculated on total taxable income before the deduction of any rebates contemplated in sections 6, 6A, 6B, 6quat(1) and 6quin.

-Example 49 - Determination of a section 6quin rebate per individual service contract
+Example 50 - Determination of a section 6quin rebate per individual service contract

-A resident company derives taxable income from professional services provided to a South African client (Client A) and two foreign clients (Client B and Client C) during its 2014 year of assessment.
+A resident company derives taxable income from professional services provided to a South African client (Client A) and two foreign clients (Client B and Client C) during its 2015 year of assessment.
 All of the resident company's business operations are conducted in South Africa, that is, the services are rendered in South Africa.

-The information relevant for each contract is as follows: R
+The information relevant for each contract is as follows:

 Contract 1 with resident Client A

 Gross income 30 000

 Deductible expenses 20 000

 Contract 2 with non-resident Client B

 Gross income 100 000

 Deductible expenses 50 000

 Foreign taxes imposed in relation to Contract 2 5 000

 Contract 3 with non-resident Client C

 Gross income 80 000

 Deductible expenses 20 000

 Foreign taxes imposed in relation to Contract 3 24 000

 The resident company does not have any other operations.

+The foreign countries where the foreign clients are resident d o not have tax treaties